 - Serve in a bowl with milk (similar to cereal)

-- Over yogurt with fresh fruit
+- Over a yogurt parfait or yogurt bowl with fresh fruit

 - Over cottage cheese

 - Warm it up on the stove with liquid, similar to regular oatmeal

 Tips + Variations

 - Overnight oats.
 Place 1/4 cup of muesli in a jar with 1/3 cup of milk (more if desired).
 Stir and cover jar with a lid.
 Place in the fridge overnight and serve the next morning.

 - Double.
 You can easily double or even triple the recipe to have extra on hand.

 - Nuts.
 Feel free to swap almonds for chopped pecans or walnuts.